Christianity in Uzbekistan

-Christianity in Uzbekistan is a minority religion, accounting for 2.3% of the population or 630,000 according to a 2010 study by Pew Research Center.
+Christianity in Uzbekistan is a minority religion.

+Christianity accounted for 2.3% of the population or 630,000 according to a 2010 study by Pew Research Center.
+Government figures in 2020 suggested this had changed to 2.2%-3.7%.

 History

 Historically, Uzbekistan had communities of Eastern Christians, including Nestorians and Jacobites (historically associated with miaphysitism).
 Around the 14th century, Christianity began rapidly declining.
 Factors to the decline included a plague that spread into the region which killed off much of the Christian communities living there.
 Remaining Christians probably converted to Islam due to economic reasons.
 Under the Timurids, the political situation likely exacerbated the already struggling community.

 The last Christians in Samarkand and Central Asia were reportedly persecuted by his grandson, Ulugh Beg.
 However, due to a lack of reliable records, the details surrounding the decline of the Syriac Christians of the area remains obscure.

 Christianity returned to the region after the Russian conquest in 1867, when Orthodox churches were built in large cities, to serve Russian and European settlers and officers.

-According to a 2009 US State Department release, about 5% of the population of Uzbekistan are Orthodox Christians, most of whom are ethnic Russians.
 According to a 2010 study by Pew Research Center 2.5% of the population of Uzbekistan are Orthodox Christians.
+Government figures in 2020 suggested that 2.2% of the population of Uzbekistan are Orthodox Christians, most of whom are ethnic Russians.
 There are about 4,000 Roman Catholics in Uzbekistan.
-New parishes cannot register.
-In 2006 a law, by which printing religious books can be punished with three years, came.

-The government indulges in massive persecution of Christians.
-There is strong pressure on Christians from a Muslim background in remote areas.
-Uzbekistan was designated to its list of countries of particular concern of the U.S. State Department.

 Christian converts

 A 2015 study estimates some 10,000 believers in Christ from a Muslim background in the country, most of them belonging to some sort of evangelical or charismatic Protestant community.

+There is strong pressure on Christians from a Muslim background in remote areas.

 Protestants

-Protestants are less than one percent of the population.
+Protestants made up about 0.15% of the population in 2020.
 The Evangelical Lutheran Church in Uzbekistan has seven parishes.
 The seat of the bishop is Tashkent.
 The president of the synod is Gilda Razpopova.